A Wild Bootstrap for Degenerate Kernel Tests: Applications to Kernel Tests

 \subsection{Wild Bootstrap For HSIC}

 Using HSIC in the context of random processes is not new in the machine learning literature.
 For a 1-approximating functional of an absolutely regular process \cite{borovkova2001limit}, convergence in probability of the empirical HSIC to its population value was shown in \cite{smola_kernel_2008}.
 No asymptotic distributions were obtained, however, nor was a statistical test constructed.
-The asymptotics of a normalized $V$-statistic were obtained in \cite{chwialkowski2014kernel} for absolutely regular and $\phi$-mixing \footnote{The relation between different mixing coefficients is discussed in \cite{dedecker2007weak}.} processes \cite{doukhan1994mixing}.
+The asymptotics of a normalized $V$-statistic were obtained in \cite{chwialkowski2014kernel} for absolutely regular and $\phi$-mixing processes \cite{doukhan1994mixing}.
 Due to the intractability of the null distribution for the test statistic, the authors propose a procedure to approximate its null distribution using circular shifts of the observations leading to tests of instantaneous independence, i.e., of $X_t \indep Y_t$, $\forall t$.
 This was shown to be consistent under the null (i.e., leading to the correct Type I error), however consistency of the shift procedure under the alternative is a challenging open question (see \cite[Section A.2]{chwialkowski2014kernel} for further discussion).
-In contrast, as shown below in Propositions \ref{prop:null} and \ref{prop:alternative} (which are direct consequences of the Theorems \ref{th:mainOne} and \ref{th:mainTwo}), the wild bootstrap guarantees test consistency under both hypotheses: null and alternative, which is its major advantage.
+In contrast, the wild bootstrap guarantees test consistency under both hypotheses: null and alternative, which is a major advantage.
 In addition, the wild bootstrap can be used in constructing a test for the harder problem of determining independence across multiple lags simultaneously, similar to the one in \cite{besserve_statistical_2013}.